mahbub-hr/MahmudulAlam.github.io/content/publication/Blood-Cell-Detection/index.md

 publication_short = "In IET"

 # Abstract and optional shortened version.
-abstract = "A machine learning approach of automatic identification and counting of all types of blood cells with K-nearest neighbor (KNN) and intersection over union (IOU) based verification."
+abstract = "A complete blood cell count is an important test in medical diagnosis to evaluate overall health condition.
+Traditionally blood cells are counted manually using haemocytometer along with other laboratory equipment’s and chemical compounds, which is a time-consuming and tedious task.
+In this work, the authors present a machine learning approach for automatic identification and counting of three types of blood cells using ‘you only look once’ (YOLO) object detection and classification algorithm.
+YOLO framework has been trained with a modified configuration BCCD Dataset of blood smear images to automatically identify and count red blood cells, white blood cells, and platelets.
+Moreover, this study with other convolutional neural network architectures considering architecture complexity, reported accuracy, and running time with this framework and compare the accuracy of the models for blood cells detection.
+They also tested the trained model on smear images from a different dataset and found that the learned models are generalised.
+Overall the computer-aided system of detection and counting enables us to count blood cells from smear images in less than a second, which is useful for practical applications."

 abstract_short = "A machine learning approach of automatic identification and counting of all types of blood cells with K-nearest neighbor (KNN) and intersection over union (IOU) based verification."